Bhaskar Menon: Career highlights

 As chairman of EMI India, Menon was involved in the careers of that country's leading film, popular and classical singers and musicians.
-During his chairmanship of EMI Films Inc, the company produced such masterpieces as the multi-Oscar-winning Deer Hunter, Murder on the Orient Express, and Passage to India.
+During his chairmanship of EMI Films Inc, the company produced such masterpieces as the multi-Oscar-winning Deer Hunter, Murder on the Orient Express, and A Passage to India (film).

 Dark Side of the Moon

 In 1973, Menon played the central role in leading the promotion and marketing of Pink Floyd's album The Dark Side of the Moon.
 He put the power of Capitol/EMI behind the band with a tremendous marketing, PR and advertising effort led by Capitol's vice president Al Coury.
 The album which has been called "the most technically advanced recording of its time" was hailed as a unique blend of studio wizardry and outstanding musical innovation.
 As such it might have achieved some success without Menon's support, but Pink Floyd's sales in the US had been modest up to that point, and the promotion efforts of Al Coury certainly encouraged success internationally.
 In the UK, Pink Floyd had blocked the release of singles.
 Menon pushed for the songs, "Us and Them" and "Time" to be edited and released as singles for American radio.
 The Dark Side of the Moon spent 950 weeks on the USA-based Billboard 200 album chart, the longest duration of any album in history.
 It is also the fourth highest selling album globally of all time, selling more than forty million units.
 Menon was featured in the documentary The Making of The Dark Side of the Moon.

 Menon’s contributions to the Dark Side of the Moon album’s success were recognized and when asked in an interview whether he was surprised at the results of his efforts he was quoted as saying, "I always believed that the record would be very, very successful.
 It was gratifying, but not surprising."